 I’ve just checked out Trip Advisor’s Top 25 Landmarks in the World, as voted for by readers.
 I’ve only been to 8 of them.
 I’m sure it was a fair vote, but come on, seriously?
 The Canberra War Memorial?
-I’ve been, it’s very good, I’m not knocking it, but how did it get on that list of global wow-factors when places like Uluru didn’t appear?
+I’ve been, it’s very good, I’m not knocking it.
+I wonder how it got on that list of global best landmarks when Uluru didn’t appear?

-So I decided to do my own, based on the places we’ve been, obviously, and the places we’ve been are the places we most wanted to go, so there’s a kind of natural global ranking thing going on in that demographic.
+So I decided to do my own, based on the places we’ve been, obviously.
+The places we’ve been are the places we most wanted to go, so there’s a kind of natural global ranking thing going on in that demographic.

 The Top 15 Landmarks in the World According to Us.

 I can agree with the Trip Advisor readers on this one.
 Machu Picchu is stunning, so remote, so fascinating and its discovery was so incredible that it has to be our number one.

 We did the Inca Trail hike and topped off the trip with an engagement at Machu Picchu, both were great experiences.

 Niagara was really impressive, maybe more so for us because we saw it frozen.
 I’m not normally into waterfalls but this one was stunning.
 I think I need to take myself off to Africa and South America to see the other big players.

 This, for me, is the most beautiful, spectacular, stunningly gob-smacking, incredible building, or complex of buildings, in the world.
 If I could take a non-traveller somewhere to really open their eyes as to what they’re missing out on, this would be it.

 Yes it’s hot and crowded, but if you’re in Bangkok and you don’t go here, you need your bumps feeling.